INSIDE: Roam the Gnome’s Complete Guide on What to Wear in Lapland in Winter.

 What to wear on the plane to Lapland?

 Wondering what to wear to travel to Lapland?

-Wear your regular clothes, as above, in layers, so when you leave the plane at Rovaniemi, you are ready to don your snow suit and go.
+For your winter travel dress, we suggest wearing your regular clothes, as above, in layers, so when you leave the plane at Rovaniemi, you are ready to don your snow suit and go.